All Episodes

 And let me say that it might be more important than you have any idea.

-What would happen if your AI went from kind of bland and frankly a little bit annoying to really fun to listen to?
+What would happen if your AI went from kind of bland and frankly a little bit annoying to really, really fun to listen to?

-Because the AI would have to be able to read my read the room to have a personality, it would have to be able to read the room.
+Because the AI would have to be able to read my, read the room to have a personality.

-How's it gonna do that?
+How's it going to do that?

-And when I say read the room, you should know that you shouldn't talk to me if I'm doing something, you know, it shouldn't interrupt me.
+And when I say read the room, it should know that it shouldn't talk to me if I'm doing something.

-Um here is an interesting thing.
+Here is an interesting thing.

-Also, TechCrunch, Maxwell Zeph again.
+Also, TechCrunch, Maxwell Zephy again.

-Uh so open AI is also going to make an AI version of LinkedIn.
+So OpenAI is also going to make an AI version of LinkedIn.

 Do you follow the tech world enough to know why that's extra interesting?